Machine-learning techniques for model-independent searches in dijet final states: Performance analysis

 Except for \TNT and \cwola, the five methods described in this \doc all use different input features.
 It was already seen in Section~\ref{sec:tagging-performance} that this has an impact on their performance.
 Furthermore, the most correlated methods share part of their input features.
 This motivates a more complete study of the impact of the choice of inputs.
 In this section, we perform an experiment to investigate the extent to which differences in sensitivity can be attributed to the set of input features, by training supervised classifiers to distinguish between signal and background.

 Ideally, a supervised classifier trained with the binary cross-entropy loss learns the likelihood ratio between signal and background, resulting in optimal classification performance.
 Thus, we can use such classifiers as proxies to study the separation power in a given feature set.
-When possible, we reuse architectures already used in the anomaly detection methods: this is the case for \TNT, \cathode, and \cathodeb.
-The classifiers for the \TNT input features are trained at the jet level, and the per-jet scores are combined as described in Section~\ref{subsec:cwola}, whereas other methods operate directly on full events.
-We do not include \cwola in this study because it shares the same inputs as \TNT and is generally less performant.
+When possible, we reuse architectures already used in the anomaly detection methods: this is the case for \cwola, \TNT, \cathode, and \cathodeb.
+The \cwola and \TNT classifiers operate at the level of individual jets.
+The scores from both jets are combined differently, as described in Sections~\ref{subsec:cwola} and \ref{subsec:tagntrain}.
+We reflect this difference by training one set of jet-level supervised classifiers and combining their scores following the respective method.
 For \quak, we use a fully connected network with 64, 64, and 32 nodes with ReLU activation in the three hidden layers, and a single node with sigmoid activation for the classification output.
 Owing to the difficulty of training a supervised classifier on the low-level input features used by the \vae, it is not included in this study.

 Supervised classifiers were trained for all signal models described in Section~\ref{sec:datasets}, using data in the corresponding SR (Table~\ref{tab:weakly_supervised_massbins}) as a background proxy.
 Using data instead of simulation guarantees the absence of modeling issues.
-A contamination of data by a signal strong enough to affect classifier trainings significantly is ruled out by the negative result of the weakly supervised searches.
+A contamination of data by a signal strong enough to affect classifier trainings significantly is ruled out by the negative result of the weakly supervised searches~\cite{CMS:2024nsz}.

 We choose the SIC at a false positive rate of 1\% as the main metric for comparisons.
 Indeed, this corresponds most closely to the gain in sensitivity achieved after selecting events based on the classifier score.
 The working point of 1\% corresponds to the one used by all weakly supervised methods for $\mA=3\TeV$, and by \cathode and \cathodeb for $\mA=5\TeV$.